MobilityFirst/GNS/documentation/docs/Access-Control.md

 ### What exactly are ACLs in GNS? ###

 Access control lists or ACLs are a list of permissions associated with a particular field of a GNS record.
 You can specify separate lists for granting read and write privileges.
 Every field can therefore have a read ACL and a write ACL.
 It should be noted that a GUID has implicit read and write access to all the fields of its entire record.
+Additionally, an account GUID has implicit read and write access to the fields of all GUIDs created under it.

 ### The special `ALL` GUID ###